nipunsingal7/testing/packers.md

       }
 ```

 - `ami_name` We define the name of the ami we are creating.
+Timestamp will put the time at which AMI is created.
 - `instance_type` Here we define the type of instance we want to create.
 The instance family we want to use.
 - `region` We define the region where we want to launch our instance.
 - `source_ami_filter` It is the filter used to populate the source_ami field.